D-Talbot/startup/README.md

 - **Application images** -

 ## JavaScript deliverable
+➡️ For this deliverable I implemented by JavaScript so that the application works for a single user.
+I also added placeholders for future technology.

+- **login** - When you press enter or the login button it takes you to the voting page.
+- **database** - Displayed the voting counts.
+Currently this is stored and retrieved from local storage, but it will be replaced with the database data later.
+- **WebSocket** - I used the setInterval function to periodically increase a random vote count.
+This will be replaced with WebSocket messages later.
+- **application logic** - The highlight and ranking number change based up the user's selection

 ## Service deliverable
+➡️ For this deliverable I added backend endpoints that receives votes and returns the voting totals.

+- **Node.js/Express HTTP service** - done!
+- **Static middleware for frontend** - done!
+- **Calls to third party endpoints** - I didn't have time to implement this. 😔
+- **Backend service endpoints** - Placeholders for login that stores the current user on the server.
+- **Endpoints** - for voting.
+- **Frontend calls service endpoints - I did this using the fetch function.

 ## DB/Login deliverable
+➡️For this deliverable I associate the votes with the logged in user.
+I stored the votes in the database.

+- **MongoDB Atlas database created** - done!
+- **Stores data in MongoDB** - done!
+- **User registration** - Creates a new account in the database.
+- **existing user** - Stores the votes under the same user if the user already exists.
+- **Use MongoDB to store credentials** - Stores both user and their votes.
+- **Restricts functionality** - You cannot vote until you have logged in.
+This is restricted on the frontend only.

 ## WebSocket deliverable
+➡️ For this deliverable I used webSocket to update the votes on the frontend in realtime.

+- **Backend listens for WebSocket connection** - done!
+- **Frontend makes WebSocket connection** - done!
+- **Data sent over WebSocket connection** - done!
+- **WebSocket data displayed** - All user votes display in realtime.
+I'm really proud that this is working.
+Way cool!

 ## React deliverable
+➡️ For this deliverable I converted the application over to use Vue.
+I know it is supposed to use React, but the instructor said I could use Vue because I already have extensive experience with React.

+- **Bundled** and transpiled - done!
+- **Components** - Login, voting list, vote are all components.
+- **Router** - Routing between login and voting components.
+- **Hooks** - Vue uses class properties instead of UseState to track changes in vote state.

 ## Notes
 [Notes](startup/notes.md)